pdermody/daopoc/dao/README.md

     - An amount of ETH sent to each contract
     - Encoded function names and arguments for each target
     - A description of the proposal
-  - Implements castVoteBySig() to allow callers to vote on behalf of someone else using a message signed by the owner account (this is not the same as delagation which does not require a signature)
+  - Implements castVoteBySig() to allow callers to vote on behalf of someone else using a message signed by the owner account (this is not the same as delegation)
   - Defines a function called executor() which determines who can execute a proposal.
 By default this is the Governor contract.
 However it can be overridden, and in fact it IS overridden by GovernorTimelockControl described later to ensure only the timelock contract can execute the proposal.
   - Defines a modifier called onlyGovernance which restricts certain function calls to the executor()
   - IMPORTANT: this contract does not record the details of the proposals and offers no iterator for viewing active proposals.
 I temporarily added an API handler to the frontend to do this, we will need a better solution - maybe a serverless database.
 The hashing algorithm used in the Contract ensure that the proposals cannot be tampered with.